The prototype stage can make or break a new technology, so let SimDH help you get it right

 Once accepted onto SimDH, participants can tap into LSBU’s academic talent pool.
 The School of Engineering can offer support in the development of digital or physical products through its collective expertise in computer science, data science, mechanical engineering, electrical engineering and design.
 This can include academic consultancy on technical development strategy, or it can include opportunities for students in relevant disciplines to deliver projects developing or iterating a product as part of their course or through a paid opportunity funded by SimDH.

 Through academic collaboration SimDH participants can receive support with software or hardware development, or via research projects that can be on a prototype in preparation for market launch.
-Projects can be on products that are already launched, to help gauge effectiveness of a product within the target market, which can inform product development leading to new functionality or a new version of the product or service.
+Projects can be on products that are already launched, to help gauge the effectiveness of a product within the target market, which can inform product development leading to new functionality or a new version of the product or service.

 SimDH has been specifically developed to help businesses accelerate commercialisation of their digital product or service within the NHS and wider UK healthcare sector.
 It can offer feedback and support in relation to key aspects in relation to prototype development, to help innovators understand the most suitable types of evaluation.
 These can range from acceptability/feasibility studies, to proof-of-concept/principle studies, to product testing and service evaluation, for example.